0.0.0.0

-The Internet Protocol Version 4 (IPv4) address ' can have multiple uses.
+The Internet Protocol Version 4 (IPv4) address has multiple uses.

 Uses

-Outgoing packet
+As an outgoing packet

-IANA, who allocate IP addresses globally, have allocated the single IP address ' to section 3.2.1.3.
-For outgoing packets, ' as the source IP means “this host on this network".

-RFC 1122 refers to ' using the notation {0,0}.
-It prohibits this as a destination address in IPv4 and only allows it as a source address during the initialization process, when the host is attempting to obtain its own address.
-Those host initialization process can be found in BOOTP or DHCP.
+The IP address is used as a source address when the host is still in the process of obtaining its own address, and is not permitted for use as a destination address.
+For outgoing packets, as the source IP means "this host on this network".
+This behavior is described in section 3.2.1.3 of (Note: RFC 1122 refers to using the notation {0,0}.), and protocols that use in this way include BOOTP and DHCP.

-In a BOOTP bootrequest, the client fills in its own known IP address as the source, or ' if the address is unknown.
+In a BOOTP bootrequest, the client fills in its own known IP address as the source, or if the address is unknown.

-In DHCP, a host may use ' as its own source address in IP when it has not yet been assigned an address, such as when sending the initial DHCPDISCOVER packet when using DHCP.
+In DHCP, a host may use as its own source address when it has not yet been assigned an address, such as when sending the initial DHCPDISCOVER packet when using DHCP.
 This usage has been replaced with the APIPA mechanism in modern operating systems.

-As it is limited to use as a source address and prohibited as a destination address, setting the address to ' explicitly specifies that the target is unavailable and non-routable.
-That method is also useful in DNS-based ad-blocking.
-For example in /etc/hosts file, when adding this line 0.0.0.0 badsite.com, this maps badsite.com to an invalid/unusable host (0.0.0.0).
-Since 0.0.0.0 is the source address and non-routable, attempts to connect to badsite.com will fail.